Vicente Gómez (footballer, born 1988)

-José Vicente Gómez Umpiérrez (born 31 August 1988) is a Spanish professional footballer who plays as a defensive midfielder.
+José Vicente Gómez Umpiérrez (born 31 August 1988) is a Spanish former professional footballer who played as a defensive midfielder.

 Club career

 Las Palmas

 Born in Las Palmas, Canary Islands, Gómez made his debut as a senior with AD Huracán in 2007.
-In the summer of 2009, he moved to UD Las Palmas; initially assigned to the C team, he spent the entire season with the reserves in Tercera División.
+In the summer of 2009, he moved to UD Las Palmas; initially assigned to the C team, he spent the entire season with the reserves in the Tercera División.

 On 22 June 2010, Gómez was definitely promoted to the main squad.
 He made his professional debut on 1 September, starting and scoring his side's second goal in a 5–3 away loss against Real Valladolid in the second round of the Copa del Rey.
-He first appeared in the Segunda División three days later, coming on as a second-half substitute for David González in a 0–0 away draw with SD Huesca.
+He first appeared in the Segunda División three days later, coming on as a second-half substitute for David González in the 0–0 draw at SD Huesca.

 On 24 September 2011, Gómez scored his first goals at that level, netting a brace in a 4–2 defeat at Girona FC – he was also sent off later in the same match.
 On 8 June 2012, he signed a new four-year contract running until 2016.

 Gómez appeared in 31 games and scored three goals during the 2014–15 campaign, as the club returned to La Liga after 13 years.
-He made his debut in the Spanish top flight on 22 August 2015, replacing Hernán in a 1–0 away loss against Atlético Madrid.
+He made his debut in the Spanish top flight on 22 August 2015, replacing Hernán in a 1–0 away loss to Atlético Madrid.
+He scored his first goal the following 3 January, in a 2–2 draw against Athletic Bilbao at the San Mamés Stadium.